-The definition of color is a component of light which is separated when it is reflected off of an object.
-Color begins with light and the colors we see are influenced by the characteristics of the light source.
+The definition of color is a component of light that is separated when it is reflected off of an object.
+Color begins with light.
+The color we see is influenced by the characteristics of the source and what it reflects off.
 Wavelengths of reflected light determine what color we see.

 - Saturation (also known as purity) is the level of grayness present.
 The less saturated, the more gray a color appears.

 There are two main aspects of color in

 When we look at a screen or monitor of any kind, we see additive color.
 The primary additive colors are red, green, and blue.
 RGB.
 Looking at anything that does not project light, we see reflected color known as subtractive color.
 This is with almost anything other than monitors and lights.
 The primary subtractive colors are red, yellow, and blue.
 RYB.

 According to the Merriam-Webster dictionary, a primary color is any set of colors from which all other colors can be derived.
 Primary colors are pure and cannot be created by mixing other colors.

 There are two important ways of understanding color in

 Many photographers take great images without much understanding of how color in

 Camera Versus the Human Eye